 When married moms compare themselves to single moms as if they are the same though, some truly single moms find this annoying and insulting.
 Koa Beck from Mommyish.com writes on this aspect of the “married single mom syndrome”.
 Single moms don’t have a choice about doing everything all by themselves like married moms do.
 “If they are feeling overwhelmed by childrearing, work, etc. then that’s what they should say — that they are an ‘overwhelmed mother’ and ask for help,” one single mom told the writer.

 Most Women Feel Overwhelmed

 Overwhelmed moms are not necessarily alone though.
 The dynamics of households have changed but old stereotypes are still around.
 Dads are still expected to be the “man of the house” and have their own pressures and stresses.
 Dads may be aware of the fact that they aren’t pulling their weight, but have a hard time finding balance themselves.
-A survey by Boston College Center for Work & Family found that most dads want to share the parenting responsibilities with their spouses equally, but struggle to do so.
+A survey shows that most dads want to share the parenting responsibilities with their spouses equally, but struggle to do so.
 According to the survey of 1000 dads, 68 percent of the dads surveyed felt that parenting should be divided equally, but only 30 percent said that they were actually doing this.

 Another 2010 survey by Procter & Gamble found that 91 percent of 1,000 dads surveyed felt that their relationships were better when they shared the household chores equally.
 Other studies have found this to be true as well.
 A 2009 study found that men who help with housework get more sex.
 It makes sense.
 When women get help with chores or parenting responsibilities, they may feel more affectionate towards their partners.